wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/configuration-analyzer.md

 - Start time and End time (date)
 - Standard protection or Strict protection

-To export the results to a .csv file, select **Export** and the file will be placed in your Downloads folder.
+To export the results to a `.CSV` file, select **Export** and the file will be exported to your Downloads folder.